AtomsofConfusion/AtomsofConfusion.github.io/2017-atom-finder/index.md

 example,
 [atoms-in-bugs_gcc_2018-01-11_added.csv.bz2](https://github.com/dgopstein/atom-finder/blob/master/src/analysis/data/atoms-in-bugs_gcc_2018-01-11_added.csv.bz2),
 describes the number of atoms added in each file committed to GCC across its entire history.
-It spans almost 800k and 10mb after bz2 compression.
-These are the first few lines
+It spans almost 800k lines and 10mb after bz2 compression.
+These are the first few lines:

 <style>
 .tab-atoms-in-bugs {